 - process_response(request, response)

 For setting up a custom middleware setup in place, the below-mentioned steps are expected to be followed; This custom middleware will be a user-defined middleware staying in the middle and doing the needed or guided set of processing on the passed request and response messages.
-Custom middleware offers great flexibility to middleware services.
-So these custom-level middleware services play a very important role in Django middleware setups.
-Additionally, the properties of built-in middleware services can also be modulated to several possible extents to attain middleware capabilities.
+Custom middleware offers excellent flexibility to middleware services.
+So these custom-level middleware services play an important role in Django middleware setups.
+You can modulate the properties of built-in middleware services to achieve various middleware capabilities.

 1. Place a file called middleware.py anywhere inside the project.
-The location at which this middleware file has been placed is not a big deal as per the Django setup.
-What matters is the process of ensuring the path placed for this file is precisely mentioned in the middleware list in the settings.py file.
+The location where this middleware file has been placed is not a big deal, as per the Django setup.
+The crucial aspect is ensuring that this file’s path is accurately specified in the middleware list within the settings.py file.
 This is the most important element.

 2. Place the class for the middleware inside the middleware.py file.
-This is the most important step in this process; Since the order in which the middleware gets executed is a great deal, it is important to ensure that the newly added middleware item is placed as the last element in the middleware listing.
-Also, it needs to be strictly ensured that the middleware item is of string format,
+This is the most important step in this process; Ensuring the order of middleware execution is crucial; to achieve that, it is important to place the newly added middleware item as the last element in the middleware listing.
+It is also essential to ensure that the middleware item is strictly in string format.

 3. Reload the server using the python manage.py runserver command and verify the webpage.

-Once the server is loaded and any request is received from the page, the middle message mentioning “The Newly installed middleware is successfully triggered!!!” is displayed on the screen.
+Once the server loads and receives any request from the page, it displays the message “The Newly installed middleware is successfully triggered!!!” on the screen.
 This proves the newly installed middleware is working as expected.